onlytruejames/nuclearGraphics/README.md

 "reciprocal"
 "RGBSwapper"
 "stretch"
+"kuwahara"
+"palette"
+"dog"
 ```
 4. If you want to add Gifs to the effect, put them in `gifs` and name them `0.gif`, `1.gif`, etc, for as many effects as you need.
 If an effect doesn't need a Gif, don't add a gif for the effect and you can also remove `gifAmount` from the sequence.
 5. Done!

+Also some of the effects have their own sets, but the documentation should be there instead (when I get round to it).

 ## Adding custom effects